Thank you for contacting me about the Hunting Act 2004.

 Of course, anyone who believes that an offence has taken place during a hunt, including during a trail hunt, should report the matter to the police.

+You may be aware that issuing a licence or giving permission for trail hunting is an operational matter for the landowner, and the Department for Environment, Food and Rural Affairs does not play a central role in this.
 Turning to the use of public land, as I am sure you can appreciate, it is up to each Local Authority to decide whether trail hunting can take place on public land within its jurisdiction.
 Likewise, it is up to an individual public body to decide what activity takes place on its land.
 I know, for example, Nottinghamshire County Council banned trail hunting on its land in 2019 and Forestry England can suspend events or stop them completely if illegal activity takes place.

 I have to report that I am aware of no Government plans to change the law on trail hunting across England and Wales.